Cygraph/MinMax/README.md

 ### MinMax is a jQuery based tool to synchronize and control reponsive layout changes triggered by a window resize event or an orientation change.

-MinMax defines scopes with label, min and max properties.
-It's events are triggered by the window resize event.
-The inbuilt "inertia" function fires only after the window resizing action has been ended.
-You can fine tune this behaviour with the "inertia" property.

-Min breakpoints are used to calculate the scopes.
-MinMax can infix a label in a responsive url.
-Callbacks can be attached to the following events:
+MinMax creates window width min max scopes defined by breakpoints.
+Each scope has a label, a min and a max property.
+The default labels are: "xs", "sm", "md", "lg", "xl".
+As an example the "md" scope: label: "md", min: 768, max: 1008.

+If a browser resize happens and the width leaves the current scope to enter another scope, MinMax triggers the "changed" event.
+In case the new scope is larger than before, the "up" event will also be triggered.
+In case the scope is smaller, its the "down" event.

 - **changed** (triggered at any scope change)
 - **up**  (triggered at change to higher scope)
 - **down** (triggered at change to lower scope)
 - **orientated** (triggered at orientation change - "portrait" or "landscape").

+Events are only triggered when the resizing action has ended for a certain time.
+This behaviour prevents endless calculations.
+It can be tuned with the "inertia" property (milliseconds).
+Default is 75.
+Depending on your concept, values up to 400 can be good.
+A value of 0 would mean no inertia and normal resize event firing.

+The provided event object contains informations about the resizing process.
+For instance orientation, aspectratio, scope, scope index and change.

+MinMax can infix the coresponding label in a responsive url.
+Example: "images/myimg_sm.png" after "up" event: "images/myimg_md.png".

+Easy use
 ```

-// First argument: array of "min" breakpoints in entry or object format
-// Second argument: options object or instance id

-var breakpoints = { xs: 0, sm: 480, md: 768, lg: 1280 };
+var minDefs = { xs: 0, sm: 480, md: 768, lg: 1280 };

-var mm = $.MinMax( breakpoints, "mm1" );
+var mm = $.MinMax( minDefs );

 mm.changed( handleScopeChange );

 mm.up( handleScopeUp )

+mm.down( handleScopeDown )

 mm.orientated( handleOrientationChange );